Changes to the abortion law in Northern Ireland - information for doctors

 We do not take a position on, or provide guidance about clinical matters or interpretations of the law, including on pregnancy and abortion care.
 This is for organisations such as government health departments and medical royal colleges to provide.

-Doctors have a responsibility to provide patients with safe and effective care, in line with the standards set out in our guidance, including Good medical practice, Personal beliefs and medical practice, Consent: doctors and patients making decisions together and Confidentiality: good practice in handling patient information.
+Doctors have a responsibility to provide patients with safe and effective care, in line with the standards set out in our guidance, including Good medical practice, Personal beliefs and medical practice, Decision making and consent and Confidentiality: good practice in handling patient information.

 What is our position on conscientious objection?